LDBologni/Surfs_Up/README.md

 #

-- June Temperature Stats:
+- ### June Temperature Stats:

 ![June_Temps_Stats](https://user-images.githubusercontent.com/98929742/163732368-6f2dda95-8301-4857-9ccd-58a2ec483e3d.PNG)

-- December Temperature Stats:
+- ### December Temperature Stats:

 ![image](https://user-images.githubusercontent.com/98929742/163732192-eb05f66d-665c-4b9f-85da-d6a9a21c29c9.png)

+#

 Additional information that would be helpful is determine the precipitation between this two months

-- June Precipitation Stats:
+- ### June Precipitation Stats:

 ![image](https://user-images.githubusercontent.com/98929742/163732508-f67d1bae-99fc-4925-b19d-ad84e39eaa9a.png)

-- December Precipitation Stats:
+- ### December Precipitation Stats:

 ![image](https://user-images.githubusercontent.com/98929742/163732530-d24ba215-84e4-40ee-8481-572bdb705b25.png)

+## Summary

+With the data provided W. Avy certainly has great foresight of the temperatures and the precipitations, and decide if there are right to sell ice cream and surf gear.

+Mr. W. Avy would need to consider the following insights:

+- June has the highest average and highest single temperature.
+(Summer season)
+- June has more precipitation count, 1,574 in June as per 1,405 in December
+- December has the highest precipitation with 6.42